7 South Dearborn

 7 South Dearborn was a planned skyscraper in Chicago, United States.
 Located at the intersection of Madison and Dearborn, the building would have been 1567 ft high, with twin antennas pushing the height to exactly 2000 ft.
 The building would have been the tallest building in the Western Hemisphere at the time, if it were constructed.

 Initial plans

 Plans for the 112-story building were announced in 1999 by Scott Toberman of European-American Realty.
 This would have been the tallest in Chicago at 1,567 feet (478m), surpassing the Willis Tower by 116 ft.
-It would also have taken the title for world's tallest building, being 84 ft taller than the Petronas Towers.
+It would have also taken the title for world's tallest building, being 84 ft taller than the Petronas Towers.
 A set of three 433 ft broadcast antennas (not included in the official height) would have brought the total height of the structure to 2000 ft.

 The site

 The building took the site of the First Federal Building, a 240 ft, 18-story Classical office building designed in 1902 by Holabird & Roche.
 This building housed the offices of the Chicago Tribune until 1925, when the Tribune Tower was built.
 The building remained until 1999, when European-American Realty acquired the property and demolished it in preparations for 7 South Dearborn.